Why Does My Daughter’s Stomach Hurt Every Time She Eats? | Digestive Clues Unveiled

 Repeated episodes of post-meal stomach pain can lead children to avoid eating altogether out of fear that it will hurt again.
 This eating avoidance risks inadequate calorie intake resulting in poor growth patterns over time—something pediatricians monitor closely during checkups.

-Malnutrition stemming from untreated gastrointestinal conditions also impacts energy levels, cognitive development, immune function, and overall resilience against illnesses.
+Malnutrition stemming from untreated gastrointestinal conditions can also affect energy levels, concentration, immune function, and overall well-being.

 Parents should encourage balanced nutrition despite discomfort episodes by offering smaller frequent meals composed of tolerated foods while seeking medical guidance on supplements if deficiencies arise due to malabsorption issues linked with diseases like celiac disease or chronic gastritis.